yannbellot/free-framer-components/README.md

 # Figleaf components for Framer

-**Generate an infinite number of textures, Perlin noise, color and distortion effects in Framer without coding !**
+**Make random design.
+Generate an infinite number of textures, Perlin noise, color and distortion effects in Framer without coding !**

 Figleaf is a package of 3 compoenents, allows the designer to create graphic elements and textures close to those found in nature :